Skip To Main Content

 • 2 Renovated Elementary Schools

-• Kipling Elementary – full renovation and addition
+• Kipling Elementary – renovation and addition

 • Targeted Middle School Improvements: Safety, security, HVAC and learning space updates at Caruso and Shepard